Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ### Create documents

-#### Create a collection
+You can create documents one at a time or in a batch.
+In this section, you use C8QL queries to do both.
+For more information, refer to the [INSERT](operations/insert.md) operation and [Queries and Query Workers](../queryworkers/index.md).

-#### Add documents to the collection
+#### Add one document to the collection

-We will add documents to the collection with a query.
+Add one document to the collection with a query.

 1. Click **Query Workers**.
-1. To create the first document for collection with C8QL, copy and paste the following C8QL query into the query editor.
-For more information about queries, refer to [Queries and Query Workers](../queryworkers/index.md).
+1. Copy and paste the following C8QL query into the query editor on the Editor tab.

   ```js
   INSERT {